CFPB Org Chart: What Does It Means

 Normally a typical CFPB org chart has the following divisions. :

 - Operations and Chief Operating Office

 Feel free to check more details for CFPB org chart from below.

 The Operations department of CFPB provides operational support.
 The chief operating officer offers the general direction for the department.
 The COO is supported by the Operations Division front Office.
 Such offices also offer project management and communications assistants for the whole CFPB.
 The operating sector is contributed by the chief administrative officer (CAO); chief financial officer (CFO); chief human capital officer (CHCO); Chief information officer (CIO) and Consumer Response Officer.

 This division mainly focuses on financial education, financial empowerment, older Americans and service affairs.
 The Consumer Education and Engagement team offers a variety of tools and approaches to respond to the different types of financial choices that American consumers may face.More Templates

 Supervision Enforcement and Fair Lending; Research

-The department ensures compliance with federal consumer financial regulations by monitoring large scale enterprises and small business.
-Usually it includes the Office of Supervision Examinations, the Office of Supervision Policy, the Office of Enforcement, and the Office of Fair Lending.
+The department ensures compliance with federal consumer financial regulations by monitoring large-scale enterprises and small business.
+Usually, it includes the Office of Supervision Examinations, the Office of Supervision Policy, the Office of Enforcement, and the Office of Fair Lending.

-Research, Markets and Regulations
+Research, Markets, and Regulations

-The team is to make sure that the CFPB keeps robust dialogue with stakeholders and the public.
+The team is to make sure that the CFPB keeps a robust dialogue with stakeholders and the public.
 Therefore, transparency and accountability can be delivered to fit diverse perspectives.